 Be Neighborly and Leave no Trace – Pick up Your Horse’s Road Apples

-Let’s all be good neighbors when we ride in residential neighborhoods and in public places.
+Let’s all be good neighbors when we ride in residential neighborhoods, to business who allow you to tie-up while you dine and sip, and in public places.
 Get in the habit of picking up your horse’s road apples.
 Your actions will help preserve everyone’s access to riding trails in residential neighborhoods.

 Just so you know, clicking the above links takes you to the product on the Riding Warehouse site.
 This makes shopping easy and convenient for you.
 We do get a little kick-back from items purchased, giving us resources to bring you more stories, but your price stays the same.
 It’s a win-win!
 Also for local riders you can order items online and request pick-up – during checkout – at the Riding Warehouse store.
 Happy Trails!